 3 Haraway, D. (2016) Staying with the Trouble: Making Kin in the Chthulucene.
 Durham, Duke University Press.

-SSW is set in a unique rural location which offers optimum conditions for both thinking and making.
-Our location within the foothills of the Grampian Mountains, on the edge of the Cairngorms National Park, provides artists with the opportunity to retreat from their everyday and spend time with their practice within this rural setting.
-Artists will live and work onsite and have daily access to our facilities coupled with support from highly skilled technicians.
+SSW is set in a unique rural location which offers optimum conditions for both research and making.
+Our location within the foothills of the Grampian Mountains, on the edge of the Cairngorms National Park, provides artists with a new context for making work and spend time with their practice within this rural setting.
+Artists will live and work on site and have daily access to our facilities coupled with support from highly skilled technicians.
 This offer is accompanied by critical dialogue, peer exchange and wider expert support.
 Through our residency programmes we aim to sustain artistic freedom and experimentation across a diverse range of practices both those associated with contemporary sculpture and beyond.

-During the first week you will undertake workshop inductions and have dedicated time with technicians to develop a making schedule (should this be required) to ensure all work can be completed in the Residency time.
+During the first week you will undertake workshop inductions and have dedicated time with technicians to develop a making schedule (should this be required) for your residency period.
 Please feel free to contact us prior to arrival, especially if you have a specific production project in mind.

 Duration: one month (4 weeks)

 Please state your preferred or available dates in the application form.

 Criteria: Artists of all disciplines and practices.
 There are four or five artists accepted per residency month.
 Applications should outline a clear overview of your practice, demonstrating an understanding and response to the location, residency themes and/or facilities.
 Open to international and collaborative applications.